-This large chamber has the most mesmerizing patterns and colors in its creamy-white walls and ceiling.
-If you imagine people living in Pilliga caves, this chamber could’ve been the ceremonial center of the complex with its incredibly high ceilings and a natural elevated ‘stage’ formation.
-Of course I could be completely wrong and since we didn’t take the guided tour, I will never know.
-But in any case, this shape and size of this chamber imbue it with significance.
+This large chamber has the most mesmerizing patterns and colours in its creamy-white walls and ceiling.
+If you imagine people living in Pilliga caves, this chamber could’ve been the ceremonial centre of the complex with its incredibly high ceilings and a natural elevated ‘stage’ formation.
+Of course, I could be completely wrong and since we didn’t take the guided tour, I will never know.
+But in any case, the shape and size of this chamber imbue it with significance.

-Another set of caves that’s particularly fun to explore are those are the two chambers merged together by a large opening in the wall that separates them.
-In modern terms this would be a two-bedroom cave with floor to ceiling glass-free windows.
-Late in the afternoon they look especially striking looking out onto a golden sky.
+Another set of caves that’s particularly fun to explore is the one with two chambers merged together by a large opening in the wall that separates them.
+In modern terms, this would be a two-bedroom cave with floor to ceiling glass-free windows.
+Late in the afternoon, they look especially striking looking out onto a golden sky.